archetyp-market-secure-innovative-hub/archetyp-market-secure-innovative/README.md

-Update: Finally, the link is back online!
+Update: The link is responsive and live again.